AMANDA BRETT WATERCOLOUR ARTIST

 For example, let’s talk about a stiped canopy.

 I might want a strong light and use the stripes and shadows to help me describe the shape of the canopy.
 There’s probably a door or a window under the canopy, this could be used for a strong value contrast – lightest light against the darkest dark.
 There might be a group of people nearby, can you link them to the canopy/doorway?
 Is it a shop, they’re going to walk through the door?
 People walking out with shopping bags filled with goodies.
 My focus must stay on the canopy and elements that help me describe the scene and the story of the canopy, maybe it's blowing around in the wind.
+I suggest giving your project a name to keep you on track.
 Exaggerate anything that leads to the focal area, minimise supporting gorgeousness.

 What's your why?